bagder/daniel.haxx.se/about.md

-I discovered the joy of computers for the first time sometime in the early 80s when Kjell, a friend of mine, and I entered data sets in Basic that we eagerly read in some of the first C64 magazines at his place and since then I've been hooked.
+I discovered the joy of computers for the first time sometime in the early 80s when Kjell, a friend of mine, and I entered data sets in Basic that we eagerly read in some of the first C64 magazines at his place and since then I have been hooked.
 Kjell owned a C64 before me so it was in his home I had my first experiences in the computer world.
 Me and my younger brother Björn then subsequently saved up money for our first own computer that we finally bought